 High Performance Computing

-A consortium of eight UK universities, led by the University of Oxford, JADE is designed for the needs of machine learning and related data science applications.
-There has been huge growth in machine learning in the last 5 years, and this is the first national facility to support this rapid development, with the university partners including the world-leading machine learning groups in at Oxford, King’s College London, QMUL, UCL, and the University of Southampton.
+A consortium of eight UK universities, led by the University of Oxford, and funded by EPSRC, JADE is designed for the needs of machine learning and related data science applications.
+There has been huge growth in machine learning in the last five years, and this is the first national facility to support this rapid development, with the university partners including the world-leading machine learning groups in at Oxford, King’s College London, QMUL, UCL, and the University of Southampton.
 For enquiries or to access JADE, please email JADE-support@arc.ox.ac.uk.

 Materials and Molecular Modelling Hub